Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Napoleon's rise to power (and his fall): a brief timeline

-• Napoleon's birthplace was Corsica.
-He was born in 1769 to minor nobility, attended military school (three of them) and ended up as an artillery officer with a genius for mathematics.
+• Napoleon's birthplace is Corsica.
+He was born in 1769 to minor nobility, attends military school (three of them) in France and ends up as an artillery officer with a genius for mathematics.

-• He first gains notoriety by breaking the English siege of Toulon, which fuels his meteoric rise up the ranks.
+• He first gains notoriety by breaking the English siege of Toulon, which fuels his meteoric rise.

 • In 1796 he wins a war against Austria, and marries Josephine, a widow with two children.